 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-In this white board session, Patrick J. Tchou, MD, Associate Section Head of the Section of Electrophysiology and Cardiac Pacing in the Department of Cardiovascular Medicine, uses helpful diagrams and explanations to make sense of terms such as arrhythmia, tachycardia and supraventricular — which really aren’t as complicated as they sound.
+In this white board session, cardiologist Patrick J. Tchou, MD, uses helpful diagrams and explanations to make sense of terms such as arrhythmia, tachycardia and supraventricular — which really aren’t as complicated as they sound.